Siocnarff/Siocnarff.github.io/index.md

 ### But who am I?

-I am a South African Computer Scientist in the making with a love for building large complex systems, as well as for trying to grasp the meaning of live, and lift well, in a good, honourable manner.
+I am a South African Computer Scientist in the making with a love.
+I rather like building large complex systems, as well as for trying to grasp the meaning of live, and how to live well.